vishalbakshi/portfolio-llm/QA.md

 **Question:** You've mentioned the "Narrow Fence, Long Leash" philosophy.
 How does your TinyScale Lab project represent a "Long Leash" for your "Narrow Fence" project, AgentFastbook?

-**Answer:** Talk about the phased-approach for AgentFastbook and how Imagenette experiments are building me up to that.
+**Answer:** Talk about the phased-approach for AgentFastbook and how Imagenette experiments are building me up to phases 2 and 3.

 ---

 **Question:** In your "Finding My Moat" video, you talk about the importance of "boring" tasks.
-What is the most "boring" but critical part of the portfolio-llm project you're building?
+What is the most "boring" but critical part of a project you're building?

-**Answer:** Not sure about this one.
-Might switch it to asking about fastbook-benchmark, AgentFastbook or TinyScaleLab.
+**Answer:** TinyScaleLab: manually scoring 450 stories, then manually scoring agreement with 1350 LLM Judge scores, both which allowed me to identify common failure modes and gain confidence in using my LLM Judge. fastbook-benchmark: manually retrieving context from chapter text relevant to QA pairs to construct dataset, manually scoring Recall@10 and MRR@10 for hundreds of retrieval results, and performing question-by-question error analysis, all of which led me to deeply understand the dataset and common retrieval failure modes.
+Parameter-efficient finetuning using LLM-Foundry: manually inspecting preprocessed datasets, using a Composer callback to inspect weight types, batch data and loss values during training.

 ---